 Critical stack enablers

-Many areas cut across and enhance the stack either impacting internal functionality, external value addition, or constraint.
+Many areas cut across and enhance the stack, impacting internal functionality, external value addition, or constraint.
 For example, as seen in simulation and AI frameworks.
-Simulation is used to not only reduce the costs of live testing but to validate against multiple “what if” scenarios.
+Simulation is used to reduce the costs of live testing and validate against multiple “what if” scenarios.
 Simulation is necessary to ensure the stack improves and provides consistent results in the real world.
-AI frameworks are not part of the stack themselves, but are a critical component of how imaging systems recognize patterns, images, predict pedestrian and vehicle behaviors, etc. AI models resulting from training are an essential part of the decision flow in our system.
+AI frameworks are not part of the stack but are a critical component of how imaging systems recognize patterns, images, predict pedestrian and vehicle behaviors, etc. AI models resulting from training are an essential part of the decision flow in our system.